-colourcolour .....: Create a colour-colour plot of a given data set.

-dataset : Select which data set a colour-colour plot should be produced for. lowestfrequency : Select a map to be used as the lowest frequency data point. midfrequency : Select a map to be used as the mid frequency data point. highfrequency : Select a map to be used as the high frequency data point.
+colourcolour : Create a colour-colour plot of a given data set. colorcolor : Alternative US spelling for the 'colourcolour' command dataset: Select which data set a colour-colour plot should be produced for. lowestfrequency: : Select a map to be used as the lowest frequency data point. midfrequency: Select a map to be used as the mid frequency data point. highfrequency: Select a map to be used as the high frequency data point.